Immediate early gene: Memory formation

 Some IEGs such as ZNF268 and Arc have been implicated in learning and memory and long-term potentiation.

 A wide range of neuronal stimulation have been shown to induce IEG expression ranging from sensory and behavioral to drug-induced convulsions.
 As such, IEGs are utilized as a marker to understand neuronal ensembles associated with formations of certain memories such as fear, commonly attributed to the development of psychiatric disorders.
-For example, neurons expression Arc in the hippocampus show phenotypic and behavioral differences in response to stimuli such as altered dendritic spine morphology or spontaneous firing rate.
+For example, neurons expressing Arc in the hippocampus show phenotypic and behavioral differences in response to stimuli such as altered dendritic spine morphology or spontaneous firing rate.
 This association suggests the expression of certain IEGs in response to a stimulus results in expansion of the related neuronal circuit by incorporating the activated neuron assembles.
 Other IEGs effect different neural properties with knock out of Arc showing adverse affects on the formation of long-term memory.
 These findings offer insight into the molecular mechanism and functional changes brought about by IEG expression, expanding the theory of memory trace.

 Memory consolidation during a learning experience depends on the rapid expression of a set of IEGs in brain neurons.
 In general, expression of genes often can be epigenetically repressed by the presence of 5-methylcytosine in the DNA promoter regions of the genes.
 However, in the case of IEGs associated with memory consolidation demethylation of 5-methylcytosine to form the normal base cytosine can induce rapid gene expression.
 Demethylation appears to occur by a DNA repair process involving the GADD45G protein.

 Psychiatric disorders

-Classification and diagnosis of neuropsychiatric illnesses are symptom-based, often exhibiting similar brain activity.
-Furthermore, the development of psychiatric illnesses is dependent of both genetics and environmental factors, as such, predictive risk assessment of diseases such as schizophrenia has lagged behind other prevalent illnesses.
-Using IEGs as a marker, animal models have identified altered levels of Arc,effecting synaptic activities, and EGR1, involved in memory trace encoding, in the case of depression.
-Similarly, other neuropsychiatric illnesses such as schizophrenia also exhibit altered IEG expression with recent studies showing a correlation of low expression of EGR3, a transcription factor downstream of NMDARs, in patients exhibiting schizophrenia.
+IEGs are used as markers in animal models of depression.
+Affected mice have altered levels of Arc,affecting synaptic activity, and EGR1, involved in memory trace encoding.
+Other neuropsychiatric illnesses such as schizophrenia also exhibit altered IEG expression, with recent studies showing a correlation of low expression of EGR3, a transcription factor downstream of NMDARs, in patients exhibiting schizophrenia.
 As such, IEGs are crucial markers in evaluating neuronal activity in the context of psychiatric illness with its expression pattern shaped by environmental and genetic factors.